SPECIALTIES OF Nagoya Food Tour

 Nagoya Foodie is a new company offering food tours in Nagoya.
 By participating in a Nagoya Foodie tour you will make your stay in Nagoya one of the most memorable stops of your Japan trip.
 Why will it be memorable?
 Because of all the delicious food you will try, and the interesting tidbits about Nagoya and the Japanese culture you will learn about from our knowledgeable guides.

-What's included in a Nagoya Meshi Food Tour
+What's included in a Specialties Of Nagoya Food Tour

-The Nagoya Meshi Food Tour is only one of multiple food tours that Nagoya Foodie is going to offer.
-Included in the Nagoya Meshi Food Tour are 3.5 hours packed with information about Nagoya and Japan, and 8 delicious foods to sample!
+The Specialties of Nagoya Food Tour is only one of multiple food tours that Nagoya Foodie is offering (check other tours here).
+Included in the Specialties of Nagoya Food Tour are 3.5 hours packed with information about Nagoya and Japan.
+You will visit 4 restaurants and try 3 other food samples along the way.
+Also included is a bottle of water and an alcoholic or non-alcoholic drink at the last stop!

 You will wander the streets of Nagoya and visit restaurants you could never find as a tourist.